texas-robocamp/texas-robocamp.github.io/tutorials/programming/decisions.md

 ## Switch-statements

 Switch-statements allow you to check the value of a variable against many cases in a compact way.
-Say you want to write a program that prints out "hello" in different languages based on an input language code that ranges between 0 to 4.
-Writing an if-statement (or nested if-statement) for each of the 5 case sounds tedious.
+Say you want to write a program that prints out "hello" in different languages based on an input language code.
+Writing an if-statement (or nested if-statement) for every language sounds tedious.
 However, you only need to write one switch-statement for all the cases:

 ```cpp
 [...] // the initial stuff